FydeOS/fydeos.github.io/README.md

 ## Some other notes
- - The official language for contributing new contents is currently `zh_CN`, we will be making `EN` soon when we are ready to serve markets other than PR China.
  - This Jekyll template originates from `Base`, which was made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.